giantpaper/techybingo/README.md

 ## Adding new squares

-- Add them to ./public/squares.txt
+1. Add them to ./public/squares.txt
+2. Commit and push to main
+3. They'll be available for use the next week

 ### Best Practices